oceanprotocol-archive/OEPs/12/README.md

   - ocn:import : The act of importing a data asset
   - ocn:invoke_service : The act of invoking an Ocean service.

+* Attributes
+  - ocn:id_resolver: Similar to a DID resolver, an endpoint which returns information about the entity id.
+  - ocn:did : DID of an Ocean Agent, if available.

+* Attribute values
+  - ocn:this: a special attribute value that refers to the entity being published or generated.

 ## Use case 1 : Publishing

 When a user publishes an asset for the first time on Ocean, they must include the following provenance metadata.